-Air purifiers have some internal fans that absorb the air in your home through a series of filters and remove harmful airborne particles such as – dust, bacteria, pollen, etc. After purifying the air, it releases the air back into your room.
+Air purifiers have internal fans that absorb the air in your home through a series of filters and remove harmful airborne particles such as – dust, bacteria, pollen, etc. After purifying the air, it releases the air back into your room.
 Throughout the day, an air purifier performs this task several times and keeps the indoor air fresh.
 Watch this video to know exactly how air purifiers work.

 Benefits of an Air Purifier

 There are many health benefits of an air purifier.
 Some of them are very crucial to our health.
 To be honest, the level of air pollution in the city is life-threatening.
 Because of the massive industrial revolution, air quality in every city is miserable.
 Pure fresh air has become a rarity.
-However, Air purifiers can help us to breathe fresh air in our home.
+However, Air purifiers can help us to breathe fresh air in our homes.